jacobod/City-Database/README.md

     - immigration_ports: city-name mapping for Port_ID in the immigration table.
     - immigration_countries: country-name mapping for citizen_country_id and residence_country_id cols in immigration table.

+This model was chosen so that we are able to affiliate these different data sources with a single field (City_ID) which serves as the join key.
+Each table was also set up to ensure no duplicate information across other tables in the database.
+The airports file was split into US and International tables due to the US having States, and the International table having Countries.
+Each of those fields would be out of place together.
+Having the US airports be its own table also allows for the use to key in on US specific information without having to filter out International rows.

 In general, you can use City_ID when present to join across tables.
 The only tables without it are immigration and the immigration port/countries tables.
 To join other tables with immigration tables, use the Port_ID in the cities table as the mapping to City_ID.
 Not all cities in the database have immigration data.

 #### Pipeline

 ![alt text](ProcessFlow.PNG "Pipeline in Airflow")

+We first create the target tables in Redshift, using the sql queries in helpers/create_tables.
+Next, we process each analytics table, with exception of city_temps and cities, after the tables have been created.
+We use the airports tables, demographics table, and the immigration ports tables to create the cities table.
+The city_temps table is then processed, using the cities table results to filter down the dataset.
+While the city_temps table is being loaded, the City_ID fields in the airports and demographics table are being updated from the cities table.
+Finally, we check to make sure the immigration and cities tables are populated.

 ## 4) How Often Should the Data be Updated?